 The Last Day of February 2026, Spring Is Finally Here

-Since 2024 there has been plenty of bad news and plenty of good.
+Since I paused this blog, the past year or so has brought plenty of bad news and plenty of good.
 I received a few offers, chose the one that felt right, spent three months at Westlake, and then rushed off to DC.
 At the time I thought my application strategy was a bit of a failure.
 I didn't listen to my family's advice to apply for an MS as a stepping stone.
 Fortunately my advisor turned out to be incredibly kind and supportive; I figured I'd just publish papers and work toward a degree.
+I'm the go-with-the-flow type.
+I've always believed that the meaning of life lies in enjoying the journey.

 Half a year has passed in the blink of an eye.
-Some of the work left over from undergrad has started to bear fruit, and sometimes I can't help wondering: if I were doing an MS right now, a year's worth of accumulated results might have carried me to a better platform.
-But as Frost wrote, two roads diverged in a wood.
+Some leftover work from undergrad has wrapped up, and continuous effort has also yielded some results.
+Sometimes I wonder: if I were doing an MS right now, a year's worth of accumulated results might have carried me to a better platform.
+But two roads diverged in a wood.
 Once you pick one, you'd better walk it with both feet on the ground.
-With that mindset, I keep pressing on.
+Wind is a kind of memory, but it is only memory.
+The point of life, after choosing your path in the wood, is to enjoy the scenery along the way.